 Logistics Winter Camp 2018

-Thanks for Design Thinking methodology we can define the main hypotheses, test ideas and determine their potential for the company.
-It can transform the way business develops new products and processes, creates strategies.
+Thanks to the Design Thinking methodology we can define the main hypotheses, test ideas, and determine their potential for the company.
+It can transform the way business develops new products and processes, and creates strategies.
 The possibility of people who aren’t trained as designers to use creative tools address and solve a vast range of challenges.

-Next important method for improvement of business processes is SCRUM — project management technique for developing products high in value in confusing environments.
-SCRUM is focusing on how to maximize the team’s ability to deliver quickly, respond to emerging requirements, and adapt to evolving technologies and changes in market conditions.
-The most important stages in this process: sprint (time-limited development stage, when the team must close all current tasks), daily meeting (an everyday meeting where the team discusses what was done yesterday, what will be done today and the project’s progress), retro (discussion of results, problems and blockers from sprint).
+The next important method for improvement of business processes is SCRUM — a project management technique for developing products high in value in confusing environments.
+SCRUM focuses on how to maximize the team’s ability to deliver quickly, respond to emerging requirements, and adapt to evolving technologies and changes in market conditions.
+The most important stages in this process are sprints (time-limited development stages, when the team must close all current tasks), daily meetings (everyday calls where the team discusses what was done yesterday, what will be done today, and the project’s progress), retros (discussions of results, problems, and blockers from sprint).